descargables/document-chat-system/DARK_MODE.md

 ## Overview

 The landing page now includes a complete dark mode implementation using the existing `next-themes` system.
-Users can toggle between light mode, dark mode, system preference, and a custom GovMatch theme.
+Users can toggle between light mode, dark mode, and system preference.

 ## Features